An Extension of Moebius--Lie Geometry with Conformal Ensembles of Cycles and Its Implementation in a GiNaC Library: Examples of Usage

 \subsection{An illustration of the modular group action}

-The library allows to build figures out of cycles which are obtained from each other by means of M\"obius transformations.
-We are going to illustrate this by the action of the modular group \(\mathrm{SL}_2(\mathbb{Z})\) on a single circle.
-We repeatedly apply M\"obius transformations \(T= \) for translations and \(S= \) for the inversion in the unit circle.
+The library allows to build figures out of cycles which are obtained from each other by means of FLT.
+We are going to illustrate this by the action of the modular group \(\mathrm{SL}_2(\mathbb{Z})\) on a single circle~\cite{StewartTall02a}*{\S~14.4}.
+We repeatedly apply FLT \(T= \) for translations and \(S= \) for the inversion in the unit circle.